thestk/rtmidi/README.md

   - only one header and one source file for easy inclusion in programming projects
   - MIDI device enumeration

 MIDI input and output functionality are separated into two classes, `RtMidiIn` and `RtMidiOut`.
 Each class instance supports only a single MIDI connection.
 RtMidi does not provide timing functionality (i.e., output messages are sent immediately).
 Input messages are timestamped with delta times in seconds (via a `double` floating point type).
-MIDI data is passed to the user as raw bytes using an `std::vector&lt;unsigned char&gt;`.
+MIDI data is passed to the user as raw bytes using an `std::vector<unsigned char>`.

 ## Windows